Continental Drift: The Game (Day 2)

 LESSON OUTLINE

-5min Students complete the Do Now by answering the question on the handout.
+5min Students complete the Do Now by clearing and cleaning tables.